adriamarzo/amv-modals/README.md

 ---

-## Installation [WIP]
+## Installation
 `npm i --save amv-modals` or `yarn add amv-modals`

 # Docs
 The library uses Javascript custom events, React Portals and hooks.
+You can take a look from [here](https://adriamarzo.github.io/amv-modals/).

 ### 1. Instantiate the Modal Manager component
 This library provides a component named `ModalManager`.
 This component is the responsible to get the existing DOM element, or create it in case it does not exist, from where the modals will be rendered.